software-testing-bootcamp/S2E2-process-automation-RPA-with-jenkins-and-test-automation-tools/README.md

   2. Start Jmeter and Click File->Open than select "jmeter_test-crypto.jmx" file
      ${JMETER_INSTALLATION_PATH}/bin/Jmeter or Jmeter.bat(for Windows)

   3. SET your SMTP Server Settings or Discord API Hook URL.
-For Gmail SMTP Server usage, please allow less secure apps to use your Gamil address on this link https://myaccount.google.com/lesssecureapps
+For Gmail SMTP Server usage, please allow less secure apps to use your Gmail address on this link https://myaccount.google.com/lesssecureapps

   4. SET your MySQL Server Connection Information on "JDBC.MySQL" section.